Energy Sources and Transformation

 1 Primary and secondary energy sources, forms, types and transformations.

-9 Theory and practice of solar energy.
-Photovoltaic cells.
+9 Theory and practice of solar power usage.

-12 Use of hydropower, hydroelectric potential in the Czech Republic.
+12 Usage of the water energy, hydroelectric potential in the Czech Republic.

 13 hours, compulsory

 Teacher / Lecturer

 1 Balance calculations of the gas transportation